IonicaBizau/mdy/README.md

 ```
 $ mdy --help
-0.5
 Usage: mdy <path> [options]

-View markdown files in your command line with ASNII styled images.
+View markdown files in your command line with ANSI styled images.

 Command arguments:
   <path>  The path to the markdown file.